golang/website/go.dev/content/solutions/paypal/index.md

 Most importantly, PayPal developers have increased their productivity with Go.
 Go’s concurrency mechanisms have made it easy to write programs that get the most out of PayPal’s multicore and networked machines.
 Developers using Go also benefit from the fact that it compiles quickly to machine code, and their apps gain the convenience of garbage collection and the power of run-time reflection.

-## Speeding PayPal's Time To Market
+## Speeding PayPal's time to market

 The first-class languages at PayPal today are Java and Node, with Go primarily used as an infrastructure language.
 While Go may never replace Node.js for certain applications, Natarajan is pushing to make Go a first-class language at PayPal.